twitchyliquid64/liquid-cad/README.md

  * More work on Help page
  * Export to STEP
  * Arc dragging
- * Warn if solver tolerance if off in export UI
  * Broken constraint tools / solver stability (need help!):
  * * Line angle
  * * Lines parallel